Living in Seoul as a Digital Nomad: A Complete Guide

 • K-ETA price: 10.000 won (around 9-10 USD)

-If you plan to stay longer, you’ll need to apply for a temporary resident visa, and a work permit, thus acquiring an Alien Registration Card (ARC).
+If you plan to stay longer, you’ll need to apply for a temporary resident visa and a work permit, eventually acquiring an Alien Registration Card (ARC).
 Without it, you can’t open a local bank account or have a mobile phone subscription.

-We had a 13-months-long sponsored visa, but the whole process of getting the ARC took well over 2 months.
+I had a 13-month employer-sponsored visa while Ingrid was on a spouse visa.
+Still, the whole process of getting the ARC took well over two months.
 In the meantime, we had no problems using our foreign Mastercard and Visa and buying temporary tourist SIM cards.

 Rental – Accommodation expenses in Seoul